 - Parking regulations (most cities waive parking if near public transit).

-This is an area where SnapADU stands out.
+Regulatory expertise is an area where SnapADU stands out.
 To learn more about whether you are able to build an ADU above your garage, start with our summary below, and reach out to our expert team with questions about your property.

 TABLE: ADU Over Garage Regulations By City